 Water Resistance: 300m

-One of the kings of budget-friendly timepieces, Christopher Ward has blown up over the past decade and a half, in no small part due to its C60 divers.
-With their performance and attractive design, the flagship timepieces have almost challenged others to offer magnificent quality at a similar price point.
-While it gets its power from a chronometer version of the Swiss-based Sellita automatic movement, this 42mm Pro 300 Bronze variant looks beautiful on your wrist — almost harkening back to the standard dive dress of yore — and boasts a more-than-reasonable 300m of water resistance.
+One of the kings of budget-friendly timepieces, Christopher Ward has blown up over the past decade and a half, in no small part due to its divers.
+With their performance and attractive design, the flagship C65 has almost challenged others to offer magnificent quality at a similar price point.
+While it gets its power from a chronometer version of the Swiss-based Sellita automatic movement (viewed through the caseback), this 41mm Aquitaine Bronze COSC variant looks beautiful on the wrist — almost harkening back to the standard dive dress of yore — and boasts a more-than-reasonable 200m of water resistance.

 Movement Type: Automatic